serverless/test/docs/run-serverless.md

 #### `pluginPathsWhiteList`

 Paths to plugins of which registered hooks should be invoked.
-Note: All other plugins will be naturally initialized but no hooks they registered will be invoked
+Note: All other plugins will be naturally initialized but no hooks they registered will be invoked.

+Path can be absolute or relative against `serverlessPath`.

 #### `lifecycleHookNamesWhitelist`